Contents

 }

-To receive the Push message, open android/app/src/main/AndroidManifest.xml
+To receive the Push message, open android/app/src/main/AndroidManifest.xml file and modify it like below.

 <application ...>